-- Remove Shrimp from pan when finished, placing on plate and set aside till nests are done cooking. (shrimp do not have to be hot when serving, room temp is ok)
+- Remove Shrimp from pan when finished, placing on a plate and set aside till nests are done cooking. (shrimp do not have to be hot when serving, room temp is ok)

 - Gently remove each nest from the pan using a tablespoon by sliding it under the nest and lifting it out.
-Place nests on serving tray.
+Place nests on a serving tray.